modisek/modisek.github.io/content/posts/ansible-dev-laptop.md

 #### summary

-With this setup and can be up and running in a short amount of time if i needed to reinstall, this also has the advantage that its self documenting and i know exactly how i have set up my system
+With this setup and can be up and running in a short amount of time if i needed to reinstall, this also has the advantage that its self documenting and i know exactly how i have set up my system.

 Below is the repository for the scripts:
 [repository](https://github.com/modisek/ansible)